0xMenna01/sabd-project1/README.md

 ## Usage

-1. When running the system for the first time:
+(When running the system for the first time)

-   Inside ./docker/ run the following command:
+1. Inside ./docker/ run the following command:
    - ./scripts/manage-architecture.sh --start [--dataset <dataset_path>] ['--help']
 3. When the environment is setup, start the spark application with the following command:
    - ./scripts/start-spark-app.sh